GHA 29 Marr 48

 In a final show of defiance, GHA took play up into the Marr twenty two metre area and after further good work by the home forwards George Baird found a way through to score.
 The conversion was successful and the final score was: GHA 29 Marr 48.
 There were signs during this match that GHA are learning to cope with playing at this level.
 However the need to be accurate in possession and clinical in execution were clearly demonstrated by Marr on the day.

-MARR G.NESS S.BICKERSTAFF G.PAXTON C.BICKERSTAFF R.DALGLEISH C.STURGEON G.MONTGOMERY B.SWEET O.ROSSI C.HENDERSON E.HAMILTON-BURGER A.FRASER-GRANT M.PEARCE R.BROWN B.GRANT C.McMILLAN W.FARQUHAR J.SCOTT I.TURAGA
+MARR G.NESS S.BICKERSTAFF G.PAXTON C.BICKERSTAFF R.DALGLEISH C.STURGEON G.MONTGOMERY B.SWEET O.ROSSI C.HENDERSON E.HAMILTON-BURGER A.FRASER-GRANT M.PEARCE R.BROWN B.GRANT C.McMILLAN W.FARQUHAR, C. CUNNINGHAM, J.SCOTT I.TURAGA

 GHA: G.MOLLISON J.BAILLIE C.LONERGAN C.KING A.PUREWALL J.ANDERSON A.GILLMAN A.CORNWELL H.CLARK S.FISHER A.BARNETT A.KERR M.MARINKOVIC D.EWING L.McCUTCHEON